Quality Manual

 Includes: payment of studentship maintenance stipends; corresponding regulations

-The policy relates to the payment of studentship maintenance stipends during periods of illness and applies to eligible full-time and part-time postgraduate research students listed in section 2 (Student eligibility criteria for receiving sick pay) below.
+The regulation relates to the payment of studentship maintenance stipends during periods of illness.
+It applies to eligible full-time and part-time postgraduate research students listed in section 2 (Student eligibility criteria for receiving paid medical pay) below.

-This policy should be read in conjunction with the University’s Regulations Governing Attendance and Engagement, and policies on Circumstances affecting students ability to study and complete assessments and Interruption of Studies.
-For more information, please consult the following:
+This regulation must be read in conjunction with the University’s Regulations Governing Attendance and Engagement, and regulations on Circumstances affecting students' ability to study and complete assessments and Interruption of Studies.
+For more information, please consult the Related Regulations, Policies and Procedures section below.

 a) Students who receive Research Council funded maintenance stipends;

-b) Students who receive University of Nottingham funded maintenance stipends.
+b) Students who receive University of Nottingham (UK) funded maintenance stipends.

 a) Whether registered on a full-time or part-time basis;